-With the arrival of a New Year, millions of Canadians set new goals to achieve over the coming months.
+With the arrival of a new year, millions of Canadians set new goals to achieve in the coming months.
 Quitting smoking is among the most common resolutions.

-Some surveys report that one of in five smokers who tries to quit fails within 24 hours.
+Some surveys report that one in five smokers who tries to quit fails within 24 hours.

-A recent British poll of 6,200 current and ex-puffers found that half who turn their backs on smokes give in within a week.
+A recent British poll of 6,200 current and ex-puffers found that half who turn their backs on smokes give in to smoking within a week.

 Why is it so tough to kick the habit?
 Or easy to start?

 “In general, there are major lifestyle changes associated with cessation,” says Simon Racicot, a Concordia PhD candidate in clinical health psychology.
 “Quitting is not an overnight process.”

 Beyond physical cravings, long-term smokers are dogged by psychological barriers, a problem Racicot likens to shedding an identity.
 “They are not just somebody who smokes.
 They are smokers,” he says.